How do I determine the correct Datto appliance size for my client's needs?

 - It fills quickly after deployment, blocking future backups.

 - Inability to maintain local and off-site backup chains.

-To check the size of the appliance, open its GUI.
-Access the Device Overview page.
+To check the size of the appliance, access the Device Overview page.

 When is it time to upgrade?

-If you are experiencing failed local backups and are constantly sacrificing local backup retention in order to keep your system protected, it may be time to upgrade your device to the next size up.
+If you are experiencing failed local backups and are constantly modifying local backup retention in order to keep your system protected, it may be time to upgrade your appliance to the next size up.

-As a rule of thumb, if your device is utilizing 85% of more of its local storage by backups, OR, if you do not have enough space to virtualize the volume of your largest agent of the remaining space, it may be time to discuss upgrading options.
+As a rule of thumb, if your appliance is utilizing 85% of more of its local storage from backup storage, or if you do not have enough space to virtualize your largest agent, it may be time to discuss upgrading options.

 A small client network has four machines that need to be protected: